-Contact your veterinarian if your dog vomits more than twice in a 24-hour period or if intermittent vomiting continues for several days.
+Contact your veterinarian if your dog vomits more than twice in a 24-hour period or if intermittent vomiting continues for more than a day.
 Also, contact your vet if other signs of illness accompany an episode of vomiting.

 Treatment for Vomiting in Dogs

 The first step your vet will take is to thoroughly examine your dog.
 Be sure to provide details to your vet about your dog’s recent and long-term medical history.
 Include information about anything you suspect your dog might have ingested, like plants, chemicals, or dangerous foods.

 Your vet may recommend further diagnostic testing to look for a cause for the vomiting.
 This may include blood and urine testing, X-rays, and ultrasound.
 This is especially likely if the vet suspects your dog has an intestinal obstruction or bloat.

 Treatment typically begins by administering anti-nausea medications and gastric protectants.
 Initial doses are usually given via injection to avoid further vomiting.
 Dogs with dehydration, pancreatitis, or other health concerns may need hospitalization for intravenous fluids and frequent medication dosing.

 If the vomiting was caused by toxin exposure, your vet will follow established medical protocols for treatment.
 This may also include hospitalization.

-If your vet suspects a GI obstruction, then endoscopy or surgery may be needed to remove it.
+If your vet suspects a GI obstruction, then endoscopy or surgery may be needed to remove the cause for the blockage.
 A hospital stay will be necessary for post-operative care.